 Some Things Never Change

 The Belmont Tavern is a living breathing time capsule.
 Inside an unassuming brick faced building on Bloomfield Avenue time stands still.
-As soon as you open the door, Frank Sinatra, or is it Deano, croons from a well-used jukebox as diners cram around the small bar waiting for their table.
+As soon as you open the door, Frank Sinatra, or is it Dino, croons from a well-used jukebox as diners cram around the small bar waiting for their table.
 The vertical wood panel walls are plastered with pictures of mostly Italian celebrities and athletes who’ve all broken bread there.
 And the dining room’s red and white checkered tables are filled with locals and families that have been eating at this red sauce joint since they opened in 1967.
 But you don’t go to the Belmont for red sauce, you go for the Chicken Savoy.
 You go for the Shrimp Beeps and the Cavatelli with Pot Cheese.
 You go to dine in a different era.
 And if you are lucky, you’ll catch one of the old school waitresses in a sassy mood that day, think Judge Janine Pirro mixed with a little Flo from Mel’s diner.

 Pro Tip: Don’t bother asking her for a wine list.
 They have a house red.